Hot and cold Therapy

 • People with sensory disorders must not use both therapies without professional supervision as it can cause burns or damage.

-• Those suffering from vascular disease, deep vein thrombosis, diabetes, dermatitis must not use heat therapy.
+• Those suffering from vascular disease, deep vein thrombosis, diabetes, and dermatitis must not use heat therapy.

 • Pregnant women with hypertension must seek medical advice before applying heat therapy.

-• No therapy should be applied on open wounds.
+• No therapy should be applied to open wounds.

 How to Prepare for Hot and Cold Therapy?